Core Concepts

 └── Transaction (on-chain record)

-- The customer pays with USDC.
-Bag records the transaction.
+POST /api/v1/checkoutsand redirect todata.url. - The customer pays with USDC.
+Bags records the transaction.

 Settlements